-Israeli soldiers uncover a camouflaged entrance to a Hizballah bunker complex near the village of Maroun al-Ras, September 4, 2006. years from 2000 until 2006 thinking about the coming war in tactical terms.
-That is, Hizballah thought about its defense of southern Lebanon with an eye toward how the IDF would fight and what weapons, personnel, fortifications, and tactics would be needed to stop the IDF or at the very least slow its progress.
+Israeli soldiers uncover a camouflaged entrance to a Hizballah bunker complex near the village of Maroun al-Ras, September 4, 2006.

 In several areas, far from villages or other built-up areas, Hizballah constructed massive fighting positions capable of sustaining fighters for weeks at a time.
 Although the positions had been largely destroyed by the IDF prior to the author's visit to southern Lebanon in November 2006, large blocks of concrete suggested sophisticated bunker systems built up over an extended period of time.
-In one spot, south of Naqoura and within view of both the Mediterranean and the Israeli border, a Hizballah position with eighteen inches of concrete overhead cover had been built a mere 20 meters from a UNIFIL position and just 100 meters from an IDF position.5 Although the IDF knew Hizballah was building positions, it was caught off guard by their size and complexity.
-In photographs shown to the author, wide-eyed IDF soldiers stand inside Hizballah bunker systems complete with electrical wiring; reinforced concrete fighting positions; and enough water, food, and ammunition to withstand a sustained siege.6 "We never saw them build anything," a UNIFIL officer complained to 6.
+In one spot, south of Naqoura and within view of both the Mediterranean and the Israeli border, a Hizballah position with eighteen inches of concrete overhead cover had been built a mere 20 meters from a UNIFIL position and just 100 meters from an IDF position.5

+Although the IDF knew Hizballah was building positions, it was caught off guard by their size and complexity.
+In photographs shown to the author, wide-eyed IDF soldiers stand inside Hizballah bunker systems complete with electrical wiring; reinforced concrete fighting positions; and enough water, food, and ammunition to withstand a sustained siege.
+"We never saw them build anything," a UNIFIL officer complained to journalist Nicholas Blanford.
+"They must have brought the cement in by the spoonful."7

+- 4. WorldClimate, Beirut, Lebanon.
+Available online (www.worldclimate.com/cgi-bin/data.pl?ref=N33E035+1202+0004162G2). - 5.
+Author trip to Lebanese border, November 10, 2006. - 6.
 Interview by author, Tel Aviv, November 15, 2006.

-^{4.} WorldClimate, Beirut, Lebanon.
-Available online (www.worldclimate.com/cgi-bin/data.pl?ref=N33E035+1202+0004162G2). ^{5.} Author trip to Lebanese border, November 10, 2006.